MarioMuco/Data-Vizualization-StreamLit/README.md

 <li><strong>Easy Deployment:</strong> Streamlit applications can be easily deployed to various hosting platforms, enabling seamless sharing and collaboration.</li>
 <li><strong>Customization:</strong> Users can customize visualization parameters and settings to tailor the visualization experience to their specific needs and preferences.</li>
 </ul>

-Credits:
-MarioMuco: Developer of the data visualization projects in the Data-Vizualization-StreamLit repository.